stuartmaxwell/djpress/docs/templatetags.md

 ### blog_categories Arguments

-- `outer` (optional): the outer tags that this should be wrapped in.
+- `outer_tag` (optional): the outer tags that this should be wrapped in.
 Accepted options are "ul", "div", "span".
 Default is: "ul".
 - `outer_class` (optional): the CSS classes to apply to the outer tag.
 Default: "".
 - `link_class` (optional): the CSS classes to apply to the link tag.
 Default: "".